ecohealthalliance/eidith-cleaning-reports/README.md

 Currently, reports for sites, animals, and specimens are implemented.

+To use, clone this repository and set it as your working directory.
+(You may open the `eidith-cleaning-reports.Rproj` file if you use RStudio.)

 Run `devtools::install_deps()` to get all packages required to run this code.
 These are defined in the DESCRIPTION file.